2-year-old boy dies from E.coli after visiting the San Diego County Fair

-(CNN)Four children have been infected with E. Coli -- one fatally -- after visiting the county fair in San Diego.
+(CNN)Four children have been infected with E. coli -- one fatally -- after visiting the county fair in San Diego.

 The children infected ranged between ages 2 and 13, and their cases have been linked to contact with animals at the San Diego County Fair, the county said in a statement Friday.